josephramsay/lds_replicate/README.md

 NB.
 File name must end with a .db, .sqlite or .sqlite3 suffix.
 The setup wizard will attempt to initialise a new database for you if the named database doesn't exist

 ### Confirmation Page
 If the connection was successful the final page will be displayed.
 Confirm the details are correct and click okay.
+If this confitmation page fails to appear you may need to edit the connection details you provided in the database page.

 ## LAYER CONFIG